RobertNagy299/django-webshop/README.md

 https://pypi.org/project/band-landing-page-webshop/0.2.0/

+# Demo Video
+// TODO

+# Test coverage
+I used the `coverage` package and Django's built in testing framework to achieve at least 50% test coverage for all major python files.

+Coverage report can be seen in the demo video

+# Code quality

+I used `Flake8` and `bandit` to assure that my code follows Pythonic coding standards, and that it doesn't contain any vulnerabilities.
+The results of the code analysis can be seen in the demo video.

 # Features
 The website includes a dark/light mode switch, and every page is responsive and looks great on any device!